LaravelDaily/Booking-Com-Simulation-Laravel/course/08-property-search-property-show-facilities.md

 ## Property: Show Apartments with Facilities

-Let's get back to the initial screenshot from Booking.com, in the beginning of this lesson.
+Let's get back to the initial screenshot from Booking.com, at the beginning of this lesson.
 I will repeat it here.

 ![Property show facilities](images/property-show-facilities.png)

-This is the page that you get after clicking on a specific property from search result.
+This is the page that you get after clicking on a specific property from the search result.
 We don't have that endpoint yet, so let's create it.

 It will be a new controller, a public one, to show property details.